How Artificial Intelligence Scheduling For Surgeries Impacts Surgical Practices

 One would assume that “maximizing block time” simply means cramming a surgeon’s schedule with back-to-back surgeries.
 What is less known, however, is that there’s plenty of downtime for a surgeon between surgeries.
 Technically, a surgeon is not needed in the OR room when the patient is being prepped, or closed up.

-Using AI and machine learning can enable the scheduling system itself work out the most efficient use of multiple OR rooms.
+Using a surgical artificial intelligence scheduling calendar and machine learning can enable the scheduling system itself to work out the most efficient use of multiple OR rooms.
 It may find that based on the resources available, having back-to-back surgeries in the same OR room is the best schedule for a surgeon.
 Alternatively, it may also find that using a Knife to Skin based schedule will actually allow for over 100% use of the surgeon’s time.

 One potential flaw in manually building a surgery schedules is ensuring the correct pre-surgery care plan and clearances needed.
 This is often determined by the health team, and not the surgeon.
 Certain factors may not be accounted for and critical tests missed.
 This can end up delaying the surgery or have grave consequences for the patient.

 Using data fed from medical journals, EHR databases, and previous surgical procedures can help teach the system all the factors that must be considered.
-The AI system will analyze the patient’s health data to trigger alerts for the proper pre-surgery care plan and tests required.
+The artificial intelligence surgical scheduling system will analyze the patient’s health data to trigger alerts for the proper pre-surgery care plan and tests required.
 It would also alert the schedulers to any errors made by the staff.

 The right tool for the job